-Truck insurance protects your pickup truck in the same way auto insurance protects a car.
+Pickup truck insurance protects your pickup truck in the same way auto insurance protects a car.
 Truck insurance is purchased to cover you and others in the event of an accident.
-Pickup trucks can be insured for personal, business, or commercial use, and how you use your truck is a factor in determining the insurance you need.
+Pickup trucks can be insured for personal purposes, business, or commercial use, and how you use your truck is a factor in determining the insurance you need.
 Personal truck insurance must include liability, accident benefits, direct compensation property damage, and uninsured automobile coverages.
 You have the option to increase limits and include additional coverages on your insurance policy to ensure you and your truck are covered.

 Everyone who owns a truck needs to have truck insurance.
-Truck insurance is legally required in Ontario.
-If you have a truck or an SUV as a personal vehicle, you will need a truck insurance or SUV insurance policy.
-Having insurance on your vehicle can help to protect you from paying expenses out-of-pocket in the event of a loss or accident.
+Truck insurance is legally required in Ontario and with pickup truck popularity surging in 2020 and 2021, midsize and full-size truck insurance is increasing quickly as well.
+Did you know that out of every four vehicles sold in Canada during the first quarter of 2021, one was a pickup truck (24.6% to be exact).
+If you have personal-use pickup trucks, you will need a truck insurance policy.
+Having insurance on your truck can help to protect you from paying expenses out-of-pocket in the event of a loss or accident.

 Insurance brokers will guide you through the process of getting truck insurance to protect your lifestyle.
-Discuss your needs with an insurance broker who will help you find the best insurance coverage that is tailored to your specific needs.
+Discuss your needs with an insurance brokerage that will help you find the best insurance providers that Canada has to offer.
 An insurance broker works with several insurance companies and will get you several quotes.
 You can choose the insurance that best meets your needs and your budget.

 Truck insurance is mandatory in Ontario.
 Mandatory coverages include third party liability, direct compensation property damage coverage, accident benefits, and uninsured motorist coverage (you can read more about each of these coverages below).
 Driving without insurance on your vehicle may cost you up to $50,000 in fines, and result in license suspensions and vehicle impoundment.